NCSUMobiles/Spring12-Sustain/README.md

 2. Loading the map view can take a bit and freezes the UI.
 Find out if this can be done async.
 3. Add comments to the code.
 4. Clean up the project, remove unused code, etc.
+5. Change tutorial to a PageViewController rather than a series of UIImages.
+6. Add missing image to tutorial.